MariaMa-GitHub/hungreat/README.md

 ## API Usage Screenshot
-Below is a screenshot of using the Edamam Recipe API with Postman:
+Below is a screenshot of using the Edamam Recipe API with Hoppscotch:

 ![Waiting for the picture](./pic/Week3.jpg)